 Even if your spouse did not expose your children to the affair during the marriage, it could still potentially impact the case if he or she attempted to involve the lover in the children’s lives.
 Since decisions regarding custody are based on the best interests of the children, a judge would likely question if the cheating spouse’s decision to bring a new partner into the lives of the children served their best interests.

-Speak to One of Our Knowledgeable Divorce Attorneys Today!
+Speak to One of Our Knowledgeable Divorce Specialists Today!

 If you are considering a divorce, first seek the advice of an experienced professional to learn more about what you can expect and to prepare for the road ahead.
 At K. Dean Kantaras, P.A., our divorce team has the knowledge and experience to walk you through every step of the process, so you can end your marriage as smoothly as possible while protecting your interests.